doctorfree/cheat-sheets/linux/pacman.md

 - Verify that the PKGBUILD and accompanying files are not malicious or untrustworthy.
 - Run `makepkg` in the directory where the files are saved.
 This will download the code, compile it, and package it.
 - Run `pacman -U package_file` to install the package onto your system.

+These PKGBUILD scripts simplify building from source by explicitly listing and checking for dependencies and configuring the install to match the Arch architecture.
+Arch User Repository helper programs can further streamline the downloading of PKGBUILD scripts and associated building process.

+Users can create packages compatible with Pacman using the Arch Build System and custom PKGBUILD scripts.
+This functionality has helped support the Arch User Repository, which consists of user contributed packages to supplement the official repositories.

+## Arch Build System (ABS)

+The Arch Build System (ABS) is a ports-like source packaging system that compiles source tarballs into binary packages, which are installed via Pacman.
+The Arch Build System provides a directory tree of shell scripts, called PKGBUILDs, that enable any and all official Arch packages to be customized and compiled.
+Rebuilding the entire system using modified compiler flags is also supported by the Arch Build System.
+The Arch Build System `makepkg` tool can be used to create custom `pkg.tar.zst` packages from third-party sources.
+The resulting packages are also installable and trackable via `pacman`.

 ## Pacman cheat sheet